bravedigger/openai_realtime_sip_gateway/README.md

-# SIP Gateway Connecting OpenAI
+# SIP Gateway Using OpenAI Realtime
 a C++ implementation for a SIP gateway bridging SIP calls to OpenAI Realtime Speech API

 ## Environment